boltops-tools/ufo/docs/quick-start.md

 Congratulations!
 You have successfully deployed code to AWS ECS with ufo.
 It was really that simple 😁

-Note: This quick start does require that you have a docker working on your environment.
-For docker installation instructions refer to to the official [docker installation guide](https://docs.docker.com/engine/installation/).
+Note: This quick start requires a working Docker installation.
+For Docker installation instructions refer to to the [Docker installation guide](https://docs.docker.com/engine/installation/).

 Learn more in the next sections.